sap-tutorials/Tutorials/tutorials/s4sdk-caching/s4sdk-caching.md

 [ACCORDION-BEGIN [Step 4: ](Cache your OData Call)]

 Now that we have covered why caching is important and how it can help us improve performance and responsiveness, it's finally time to introduce it into our application.
-In the last tutorial we created a simple `ErpCommand` that uses the SDK's OData abstractions to retrieve business partners from an ERP system while guaranteeing resilience provided by `Hystrix`.
-In order to make this call cacheable, we have to start with a new type extending `CachingErpCommand`.
-So first we will create the following class:
+In [this tutorial] (https://developers.sap.com/tutorials/s4sdk-resilience.html), we introduced resilience into our application, using `Resilience4j` library.

+In order to make our OData calls cacheable, we will extend the use of `ResilienceConfiguration` class to configure caching.

+We begin with defining class `GetCachedBusinessPartnersCommand`, in which we will extend the call to `ResilienceConfiguration` with specifying `cacheConfiguration` as well.

+The class now looks as follows:

 `./application/src/main/java/com/sap/cloud/sdk/tutorial/GetCachedBusinessPartnersCommand.java`